-- ANSI x9.31 DRNG - IV and KPK generation - 19.
-The Astro Subscriber MACE provides the following non-FIPS Approved Random Number Generators to provide random numbers used as Initialization Vectors (IV) and the seeds for the Approved DRNG. - Maximal length 64-bit LFSR. - Non-deterministic Hardware Random Number Generator - 20.
-The Astro Subscriber MACE conforms to FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class B requirements. - 21.
+- 16. The Astro Subscriber MACE denies access to plaintext secret and private keys contained within the Astro Subscriber MACE. - 17.
+The Astro Subscriber MACE provides the capability to zeroize all plaintext cryptographic keys and other unprotected critical security parameters within the Astro Subscriber MACE. - 18.
+The Astro Subscriber MACE provides the following non-FIPS Approved Random Number Generators to provide random numbers used as Initialization Vectors (IV) and the seeds for the Approved DRNG. - Maximal length 64-bit LFSR. - Non-deterministic Hardware Random Number Generator - 19.
+The Astro Subscriber MACE conforms to FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class B requirements. - 20.
 The Astro Subscriber MACE performs the following self-tests: - Power up and on-demand tests - Cryptographic algorithm test: Each algorithm (SHA-256, AES-256 in the OFB, CBC, ECB, and 8-bit CFB modes) is tested by using a known key, known data, and if required a known IV.
 The data is then encrypted and compared with known encrypted data; the test passes if the final data matches the known data, otherwise it fails.
-The encrypted data is then decrypted and compared with the original plaintext; the test passes if the decrypted data matches the original plaintext, otherwise it fails. - DRNG KAT test: the DRNG is initialized with a known answer seed, DT counter and Triple-DES key.
+The encrypted data is then decrypted and compared with the original plaintext; the test passes if the decrypted data

+- matches the original plaintext, otherwise it fails. - DRNG KAT test: the DRNG is initialized with a known answer seed, DT counter and Triple-DES key.
 The DRNG is run and the result compared to known answer data.
 The test passes if the generated data matches the known answer data, otherwise the test fails. - Software/firmware Integrity test: A digital signature is generated over the code when it is built using SHA-256 and RSA-2048 and is stored with the code upon download into the module.
 When the module is powered up the digital signature is verified.
 If the digital signature matches the test passes, otherwise it fails.